 connectivity with the other large urban centres of Ireland through high-quality road and rail networks.
 Limerick’s historic core, within the contemporary urban centre has grown in a sustainable and resilient manner that has harnessed the unique location as one of international importance.

 The most problematic issue for Võru town is that people are moving out from Võru town to surrounding municipalities or bigger cities in Estonia.
-Also the centre of Võru and heritage area is week and poor from activities.
-People are moving to live from the city centre to the suburb areas of the town.
+The centre of Võru and heritage area is week and poor from activities, which is why people are moving away from the centre to live in the suburb areas of the town.
 As there are no universities in town, young people move to other towns in Estonia or abroad.
-Insufficient public transport.
+Insufficient public transport, is also an important factor, in residents moving to larger cities.
 There is urgent need to bring people and life back to city centre, to make heritage area attractive place to live and have business and to reconstruct buildings to make them more energy efficient.

 The Municipality of Pisek has a population of approximately 30,000, an urban area of just over 63km2 and a population density of 475 per km2.
 Písek is considered a mid-sized city situated in the South-Bohemian Region of the Czech Republic, approximately one-hour travel time to Prague.
 Its economy has been significantly strengthened by foreign direct investment (FDI) in the industrial zone north of the city, with strong influences from the automotive industry and electro-technics.
 The Technology Centre Písek and Centre of Low Energy Buildings are two innovation centres built as ‘brownfield site investments’ at a total investment cost of €40M.